MagnumOpuses/af-connect-demo/README.md

 ### Deploy the site in development mode

-In development mode the server will automatically detect changes to the source code and restart the server.
+In development mode the [Nodemon](https://nodemon.io/) will automatically detect changes to the source code and restart the server.

 ```
 npm run dev
 ```

-There are a few ways to customize the server envionment properties.

 ## Built with